 Note: Section 28A of the Acts Interpretation Act 1901 deals with the service of documents.

-59 Relationship with other laws

-(1) This Schedule does not limit the operation of Part 13 of this Act or Schedule 8 to this Act.

-(2) This Schedule does not limit the operation of Part 9 of the Online Safety Act 2021.

-(3) This Schedule does not limit the operation of the Commonwealth Electoral Act 1918, the Referendum (Machinery Provisions) Act 1984 or the Telecommunications Act 1997.

-60 Implied freedom of political communication

-(1) The provisions of:

-(a) this Schedule; and

-(b) the digital platform rules; and

-(c) any misinformation code registered under Part 3; and

-(d) any misinformation standard;

-have no effect to the extent (if any) that their operation would infringe any constitutional doctrine of implied freedom of political communication.

-(2) Subclause (1) does not limit the application of section 15A of the Acts Interpretation Act 1901 to this Act.

-61 Acquisition of property
+79 Acquisition of property

-The provisions of :

-(a) this Schedule ; and

-(b) the digital platform rules; and

-(c) any misinformation code registered under Part 3; and

-(d) any misinformation standard;

-have no effect to the extent (if any) to which their operation would result in an acquisition of property (within the meaning of paragraph 51(xxxi) of the Constitution) from a person otherwise than on just terms (within the meaning of that paragraph).
+The provisions of this Schedule have no effect to the extent (if any) to which their operation would result in an acquisition of property (within the meaning of paragraph 51(xxxi) of the Constitution) from a person otherwise than on just terms (within the meaning of that paragraph).

-62 Concurrent operation of State and Territory laws
+80 Concurrent operation of State and Territory laws